lavanyaag23/Leetcode-Solutions/Math/README.md

 This folder contains solutions to LeetCode problems related to **Mathematics** implemented in Java.

-Math problems focus on number theory, arithmetic operations, digit manipulation, modular arithmetic, and mathematical reasoning to build efficient solutions.
+Math problems focus on number theory, arithmetic operations, digit manipulation, modular arithmetic, GCD/LCM, binary search on numbers, and mathematical reasoning to build efficient solutions.

 ---